Regions

 Research on Latin America provides not only with an advancement of our knowledge about the region, but also with explanations that can be extrapolated to other political contexts.
 Currently our research chooses to focus specifically on Mexico as a country.

 The political and electoral climate in East and Southern Africa is marked by a delicate balance between democratic progress and authoritarian entrenchment.
 Our research focuses on this region because it offers a critical lens into the challenges of democratization in post-colonial states.
-Understanding the interplay between electoral manipulation, international pressures, grassroots movements, and regional diplomacy is essential to analyzing broader trends in impact of technology on electoral processes, governance and political legitimacy in theses regions.
+Understanding the interplay between electoral manipulation, international pressures, grassroots movements, and regional diplomacy is essential to analyzing broader trends in the impact of technology on electoral processes, governance, and political legitimacy in these regions.

 Research in these regions helps in understanding how technology is reshaping political landscapes, which is crucial for developing policies that protect democratic freedoms while ensuring transparency and fairness in electoral processes.
 This research is essential for navigating the benefits and risks of digital engagement in politics, promoting digital literacy, and safeguarding against the erosion of democratic rights in the digital age.